eclipse-californium/californium/MIGRATION_HINTS_4.md

 The `DTLSConnector` uses Connection ID to identify DLTS context now also for outgoing messages, if available.

+The `DefaultCipherSuiteSelector` supports now `CertificateAuthenticationMode.WANTED` even if no common client certificate type is available.
+It omits the `CertificateRequest` in this case.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: